David Pham

-David Pham (born February 10, 1967 in South Vietnam), is a Vietnamese-American professional poker player from Bell Gardens, California with three World Series of Poker bracelets who has made seven final tables at the World Poker Tour.
+David Pham (born February 10, 1967, in South Vietnam), is a Vietnamese-American professional poker player from Bell Gardens, California, with three World Series of Poker bracelets who has made seven final tables at the World Poker Tour.

 Early life

-Pham was born in South Vietnam and fled to the United States at the age of 17 in a boat carrying 145 people of which only 46 survived the journey.
+Pham was born in South Vietnam and fled to the United States at the age of 17 in a boat carrying 145 people, of whom only 46 survived the journey.
 Once in the United States, Pham gained employment at his cousin's laundry business.
-His cousin is the famed professional poker player Men Nguyen, from whom Pham would learn poker and continue to do so even after Pham along with his wife had opened a nail salon in Los Angeles, California.
+His cousin is the famed professional poker player Men Nguyen, from whom Pham learned poker and continued to do so even after Pham along with his wife had opened a nail salon in Los Angeles, California.

 Poker

 In both 2000 and 2007 Pham was named "Player of the Year" by Card Player.

 As of 2017, his total live tournament winnings exceed $9,850,000.
 His 50 cashes at the WSOP account for over $2,175,000 of those winnings.